tact-lang/pitaya/docs/SPECIFICATION.md

 2. Session continuity — reuse the same session volume via `session_group_key`
 3. Container reuse — reuse an existing container if it does not violate (1)

-If (1) and (3) conflict, the runner MUST start a fresh container attached to the same session volume to satisfy read-only.
+If (1) and (3) conflict, the runner MUST stop and remove the existing container and create a fresh one with the same deterministic `container_name`, attached to the same session volume, to satisfy read-only.

-Container replacement protocol: To honor mount mode changes (e.g., switching to read‑only), the runner MAY stop and remove the existing container and re-create a new one with the same deterministic `container_name`, attached to the same session volume.
-This replacement MUST be recorded via a runner-internal event (e.g., `runner.container.replaced`) and does not alter public events.
+Container replacement protocol (normative): To honor mount mode changes (e.g., switching to read‑only for review tasks), the runner MUST stop and remove the existing container and re-create a new one with the same `container_name` and the same session volume.
+The new container MUST apply current task labels (`run_id`, `strategy_execution_id`, `task_key`, `instance_id`).
+Emit a runner‑internal event `runner.container.replaced` with `{ old_id, new_id, reason: "ro_required" }`.
+Public `task.*` events are unaffected.
 Retention timers apply to the latest active container; replaced containers are not retained.

 **Container Persistence**: Containers are kept after execution to enable Claude Code session resume: